Counterfactual Inference for Consumer Choice Across Many Product Categories: The Model

 \subsubsection{Category Choice}

-We model the consumer's choice of whether or not to purchase something from each category of goods as a series of binary choices that depends on the utility values of items in the category, through their ``inclusive value'' $IV_{ict} = \log \sum_{j=1}^{J_c} \exp u_{ijt}$.
-One interpretation of the inclusive value is to notice that the expectation (over the realizations of the $\epsilon_{ijt}$) of the utility of the best option in the category is equal to the inclusive value for the category. \footnote{If the $\epsilon$ are a standard Extreme Value Type 1 distribution, then there will be an extra term $\gamma = \text{mean}(\epsilon) \approx 0.577$ added which in practice does not matter since it can be absorbed into the constant term.
+We model the consumer's choice of whether or not to purchase something from each category of goods as a series of independent binary choices.
+The choice to purchase from a category is assumed to depend on the utility values of items in the category, through their ``inclusive value'' $IV_{ict}$, which is the expectation (over the realizations of the $\epsilon_{ijt}$) of the maximum of the utilities of all the available products in the category. \footnote{If the $\epsilon$ are a standard Extreme Value Type 1 distribution, then there will be an extra term $\gamma = \text{mean}(\epsilon) \approx 0.577$ added which in practice does not matter since it can be absorbed into the constant term.
 Alternatively we can define $\epsilon = EV1(-\gamma,1)$ to get rid of the extra term without affecting any of the choice probabilities.}